libxkbcommon 1.13.0

 Note

-This entry point only support a restricted set of libxkbcommon features.
-See the xkb_state_machine to enable the full feature set.
+This is the legacy server entry point and only supports a restricted set of libxkbcommon features.
+Since 1.14.0, prefer xkb_machine for new server applications to enable the full feature set.

 Parameters